Subscribe via RSS Feed

-When we introduced the couch to 5K program on how to run, the first thing I thought of was, “Is this going to flare up my plantar faciitis again?”
+When we introduced the couch to 5K program on how to run, the first thing I thought of was, “Is this going to flare up my plantar fasciitis again?”

 Are your first steps out of bed painful in the morning, but seem to improve throughout the day as you walk?
 Or does your heel pain worsen after you get done jogging?